-These rules mean airlines can make medical decisions about which passenger to allow onboard flights.
+Airlines can make medical decisions about which passengers to allow onboard flights.
 However, doctors are not allowed to stop passengers from flying.
 This is genuinely an upside-down world.

 Airlines have the right to refuse to carry passengers with conditions that may worsen.
-If the crew believes a passenger may have serious consequences, during the flight, the passenger can be stopped.
+If the crew believes a passenger may have serious consequences during the flight, the passenger can be stopped.
 They may require medical clearance from their medical department/adviser if there is an indication that a passenger could be suffering from any disease or physical or mental condition that:

 - may be considered a potential hazard to the safety of the aircraft;